-sparse file: A file containing large sections of data composed only of zeros, which is marked as such in the NTFS.
-The file system saves disk space by only allocating as many ranges on disk as are required to completely reconstruct the non-zero data.
+sparse file: A file containing large sections of data composed only of zeros.
+This file is marked as a sparse file in the file system, which saves disk space by only allocating as many ranges on disk as are required to completely reconstruct the non-zero data.
 When an attempt is made to read in the nonallocated portions of the file (also known as holes), the file system automatically returns zeros to the caller.